AN ENGLISH CUBIST

 Oil on canvas, 91.5 cm x 91.5 cm

 The picture shows the painter Walter Sickert (18601942) working in bed while his third wife, Thérèse Lessore (herself a painter, 24 years younger), cuts photographs out of newspapers.
-In the 1920s and '30s Sickert controversially based a number of pictures on newspaper photographs, and in early 1938 both the Daily Telegraph and the Sketch published a photograph showing him and his wife surrounded by a sea of newspaper cuttings in the artist's studio at St Peter's Thanet.
+In the 1920s and '30s Sickert controversially based a number of pictures on newspaper photographs, and in early 1938 both the Daily Telegraph and The Sketch published a photograph showing him and his wife surrounded by a sea of newspaper cuttings in the artist's studio at St Peter's Thanet.

+Sickert and Thérèse Lessore in his studio.
 For more on Roberts and Sickert, click here.